24 (TV series): Overview

 Season 1 begins at midnight on the day of the California presidential primary in Los Angeles.
 Counter Terrorist Unit Agent Jack Bauer's objective is to protect presidential candidate Senator David Palmer from an assassination attempt and rescue his own family from those responsible, the Drazen syndicate, led by Serbian war criminal Victor Drazen, and his sons, Alexis and Andre, who seek retribution for Jack and Palmer's involvement with a covert American mission in the Balkans.

 Season 2, set 18 months later, begins at 8:00 a.m.
 Jack must stop a nuclear bomb from detonating in Los Angeles, then assist the now-President Palmer in proving who is responsible for the threat and avoid war between the U.S. and three Middle Eastern countries.

 Season 3, set three years later, begins at 1:00 p.m.
 Jack must infiltrate a Mexican drug cartel led by Ramon and Hector Salazar, to seize a deadly virus being marketed underground.
 President Palmer must deal with a potential scandal that could cost him his presidency.

 Season 4, set 18 months later, begins at 7:00 a.m.
 Jack must save the lives of his new boss, United States Secretary of Defense James Heller, who Jack now works for as a special assistant, and Heller's daughter Audrey Raines (with whom Jack is romantically involved) when they are kidnapped by terrorists.
 However, Turkish terrorist mastermind Habib Marwan uses this as a disguise to launch further attacks against America, and Jack is forced to use unorthodox methods to stop him, which results in long-term consequences for both Jack and the United States.

 Season 5, set 18 months after, begins at 7:00 a.m.
 Jack is believed to be dead by everyone except a few of his closest friends.
-He is forced to resurface when some of those friends are assassinated and he is framed by terrorists with connections to the American government.
+He is forced to resurface when some of those friends are assassinated and he is framed by terrorists with connections to the U.S. government.
 The acquisition of nerve gas by the terrorists poses a new threat, and Jack discovers an insidious conspiracy while trying to stop those responsible.

 Season 6, set 20 months later, begins at 6:00 a.m.
 Jack is released after being captured by Chinese official Cheng Zhi and being detained in a Chinese prison following the events of Season 5.
 Terrorists led by Abu Fayed who hold a vendetta against Jack plot to set off suitcase nuclear devices in America.
 Later, Jack is forced to choose between those he loves and national security when the Chinese set their sights on sensitive circuitry that could trigger a war between the U.S. and Russia.